compmem/smile/docs/tutorial.rst

     Label(text="Hello World, Lets start Smiling!", duration=4)
     exp.run()

-Go ahead and run **main.py**.
-If you do not know how to run a SMILE program, please refer to :ref:`Running SMILE <running-smile>` section of our :ref:`How To SMILE <how-to-smile>` document.
-You should see a black screen with the words "Hello World, Lets start Smiling!" appearing on the screen for 5 seconds.
-What we have done is create a simple SMILE **experiment**.
-When we run ``exp = Experiment()`` we are initializing our experiment and telling out python program that we are about to start defining the states of our program.
+Now, run **main.py**.
+Please refer to :ref:`Running SMILE <running-smile>` section of the :ref:`How To SMILE <how-to-smile>` document to understand how to run a SMILE program.
+After running **main.py**, a black screen with the words "Hello World, Lets start Smiling!" should appear for 5 seconds.

+This is a simple SMILE **experiment**.
+When ``exp = Experiment()`` runs, it initializes the experiment and tells python to start defining the states of the program

-As said in our :ref:`How To SMILE <how-to-smile>` page, SMILE is a state machine.
+As stated in :ref:`How To SMILE <how-to-smile>`, SMILE is a state machine.
+The above SMILE program tells the *experiment* what states, in defined order, what states to run.
-In your SMILE program you are telling the *experiment* what states, in order defined, it should run.
-After you have defined the states that your experiment will go through, you add the line ``exp.run()``.
-This lets the *experiment* know that the definition process is complete, and the *experiment* is ready to run.
-In the next step, we will see how stimulus generation and stimulus presentation can be separated with ease in this :py:class:`~smile.state.Loop` state example.
+After the states have been defined in the experiment, the line ``exp.run()`` lets the *experiment* know that the definition process is complete, and the *experiment* is ready to run.
+The next step will examine how stimulus generation and stimulus presentation can be separated with ease in this :py:class:`~smile.state.Loop` state example.

 Looping over Lists!
 In Style
 ============================

-To start this out, let's define the experiment we are going to create.
-We are going to present a list of predefined words to the participant for 2 seconds each and wait 1 second in between each word.
-Sounds complicated right?
-Wrong!
-With SMILE, all you need to know is a basic idea of what the timing is in your experiment and SMILE will take care of the rest!
+To start, define the experiment to be created.
+This experiment is going to present a list of predefined words to the participant for two seconds each and wait one second in between each word.
+This can be accomplished simply using SMILE.
+All that is needed is a basic idea of what the timing is in the experiment.
 Create a new directory called *exp2* and create a file called *randWord1.py*.
-In the file, let's define the stimulus.
+In the file, the stimulus can be defined.

 .. code-block:: python